Overview

 • When any port is opened through the campus firewall, the system operator is responsible for its integrity.
 The port will be blocked if the machine is considered a security risk to the campus network.

-• All insecure protocols (protocols that provide no encryption and pass traffic in clear text) may not be allowed through the campus firewall.
+• Insecure protocols (protocols that provide no encryption and pass traffic in clear text) may not be allowed through the campus firewall.
 Example insecure services include telnet, ftp, imap, and pop.

-• As of March 28, 2018, all new firewall open requests, which use credentials to access, will be required to use multi-factor authentication.
+• All new firewall open requests, which use credentials to access, will be required to use multi-factor authentication.
 Owners will need to verify that multi-factor authentication is enabled before a firewall exception is permitted.

 • Anonymous FTP is allowed.
 However, if you are found to be running authenticated FTP services (ie.. non-anonymous, non-encrypted), we will block the port for this service.